How to Improve Web Vitals INP Score and Identify issues

 </script>

-In the Network tab, you can simulate various network conditions to see how loading times and script execution delays impact user interactions.
+In the Network tab, you can simulate different network conditions to see how loading times and script execution delays impact user interactions.

 Employ the following script to detect Long Tasks that may adversely affect INP scores: